-- 1.4.1: The number of hot food takeaway establishments within the designated village centre shall be at or below 9% of the total number of business premises within the designated village centre - 1.4.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other - 1.4.3: Permission for any new hot food takeaway businesses must not be within 400m of the main entrance gate of Standish High School - 1.4.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
+VE5.1: The number of hot food takeaway establishments within the designated village centre shall be at or below 9% of the total number of business premises within the designated village centre

+VE5.2: There should not be more than two hot food takeaway establishments located directly adjacent to each other

+VE5.3: Permission for any new hot food takeaway businesses must not be within 400m of the main entrance gate of Standish High School

+VE5.4: Litter bins shall be provided for any new hot food takeaway on land within the business owner's control and it shall be the owner's responsibility to maintain and empty the litter bins appropriately.
 If this is not possible, a contribution must be made to provide on-street litter bins in the nearby vicinity

-The following business-related policies are designed to safeguard jobs within Standish through enhancement and retention of existing employers and are applicable to all commercial, business and retail premises within the designated Neighbourhood Area.
+10.29 The following business-related policies are designed to safeguard jobs within the Standish Neighbourhood Area through enhancement and retention of existing employers and are applicable to all commercial, business and retail premises within the Standish Neighbourhood Area.

-They are also designed to safeguard against the loss of existing public houses and hospitality venues which are important to the wellbeing of the community.
+10.30 They are also designed to safeguard against the loss of existing public houses and hospitality venues which are important to the wellbeing of the community.

-The following policies apply to public houses and sites previously in pub use where the last lawful use of the premises was a permitted A class use, whether currently in use as a public house or not.
+10.31 The following policies apply to public houses and sites previously in pub use where the last lawful use of the premises was a permitted 'A' class use, whether currently in use as a public house or not.